NASA’s alarming protocol for an asteroid collision

 asteroid collision, NASA Asteroid Impact Plan, Earth Asteroid Collision Response, NASA Emergency Protocol

-The of a massive asteroid collision is terrifying.
+The thought of a massive asteroid collision is terrifying.
 Although it's a scenario usually found in movies like Armageddon, does have a plan in case it ever happens.

-Besides exploring ways to send astronauts to , NASA is also revising its emergency plans for potential space disasters.
+Besides exploring ways to send astronauts to , NASA is also revising its emergency plans for potential disasters.

 NASA states that currently faces no known threats, however, it is crucial to detect asteroids before they pose a danger to us, according to planetary defense expert Dr. Kelly Fast.